carpentries/instructor-training/_episodes/01-welcome.md

 > ## Background
 >
-> *Have you ever participated in a Software Carpentry or Data Carpentry Workshop?*
+> *Have you ever participated in a Software Carpentry, Data Carpentry, or Library Carpentry Workshop?*
 >
 > 1. Yes, I have taken a workshop.
 > 2. Yes, I have been a workshop helper.